Dhruv-03/learning/README.md

 # javascript-learn
-all the codes used to learn javascript
+all the codes used to learn javascript,python and other upcoming languages